 Exception - Master of Teaching (Secondary) and Master of Teaching (Primary)

 Apply online through the Queensland Tertiary Admissions Centre (QTAC) except:

 - if you have had an enrolment in the past two years in an undergraduate or postgraduate degree program at USC you are not required to apply for admission to the Master of Teaching (Secondary) or the Master of Teaching (Primary) through QTAC.
 If you are in this category, apply directly to USC by completing and submitting the Application for postgraduate coursework form.

 You may be eligible to gain credit for prior studies or work experience.

-When you have successfully completed and submitted your application it will be assessed and you will be advised by mail if you have been made an offer.
+Once you’ve submitted your application, it will be assessed and you will be advised by mail if you have been made an offer.